muhammadolammi/muhammadolammi/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 I’m currently working on [https://naijalocationserver.com/](https://github.com/muhammadolammi/naijalocationserver)
+- 🔭 I’m currently working on [https://naijalocationserver.com/](https://github.com/muhammadolammi/naijalocationserver) Moving the server to eks
-- 🌱 I’m currently learning Kubernetes
+- 🌱 I’m currently preparing for cka exam
 - 👯 I’m looking to collaborate on any GOLANG project(Preferable webservers)
 - 🤔 I’m looking for help with an open-source project in GO.
 - 💬 Talk to me about Any openings for GO developer(junior)